How WEIRD is Usable Privacy and Security Research? (Extended Version): Introduction

 We reviewed 715 UPS papers, which recruited participants, from representative security and HCI conferences over a recent five-year period (2017--2021).
-We used the WEIRD acronym as a framework for assessing the percentage of participant samples on the basis of extracted participant information, author information, methodologies, and research topics from the selected papers.
-We found that a large majority of UPS papers were skewed toward WEIRD and particularly involved Western participant samples (78.89\%).
+We used the WEIRD framework for assessing the geographic diversity of participant samples on the basis of extracted participant information and analyzed the author affiliations, methodologies, and research topics.
+We found that a large majority of participant samples in UPS papers were skewed toward WEIRD countries and particularly involved Western participant samples (78.89\%).
 This skew is higher than that in the results of Linxen et al.'s study, which reviewed CHI papers (73.13\%).
-Linxen et al.'s study reported that the percentage of non-Western participant samples in CHI papers largely increased (from 16.31\% to 30.24\%, 1.85x) in the past five years, whereas our results revealed that the percentage in UPS papers decreased (25.00\% to 20.77\%, 0.93x).
-Researchers tend to recruit convenient participants from their countries or organizations, e.g., students of the local university who are easily accessible for university researchers.
-Because most authors are Western, the participant samples are more likely to be skewed toward Westerners.
+Linxen et al. reported that the percentage of non-Western participant samples in CHI papers largely increased (from 16.31\% to 30.24\%, 1.85x) in the past five years, whereas our results revealed that the percentage in UPS papers decreased (25.00\% to 20.77\%, 0.93x).
+Authors tend to recruit convenient participants from the countries of their affiliations, e.g., students of the local university who are easily accessible for university researchers.
+Because most authors are affiliated with institutions in Western countries, the participant samples are more likely to be skewed toward Westerners.
 Moreover, we identified that a non-negligible number of papers did not report participant demographics.
 This tendency was more pronounced in non-HCI and non-UPS-focused conferences.
-One may suspect that some researchers who are not sufficiently aware of the need to report participant demographics when they conduct user studies only for demonstrating the feasibility of their proposed attack.
 Such papers with low reproducibility may hinder replication studies.
-Furthermore, there is a large Western skew in every research topic and insufficient cross-cultural comparisons.
+We confirmed that there is a large Western skew in every research topic.
+In particular, attack-feasibility studies are skewed heavily toward Western and suffered from demographic issues: the feasibility of the attacks can be affected by participant demographics due to relying on targets' English proficiency.